RoxasKH/Advice-Generator/README.md

 You can find a detailed guide [here](https://betterprogramming.pub/creating-dice-in-flexbox-in-css-a02a5d85e516).
 A different approach exploiting [CSS Grid](https://dev.to/ekeijl/creating-dice-using-css-grid-j4) instead of Flexbox exists as well if you're interested.

+The fancy divider was also made in CSS because why not.

 ### Useful resources

 - [Single Element Spinning 3D Dice](https://alvaromontoro.com/blog/67992/single-element-dice-with-css) - Not really useful but you can make a 3D spinning dice with CSS.
 Just wanted to share.
 Watch it spin.